-- An unbalanced force acting on a body results in a change in motion e.g. a car is slowed by friction from braking. - Objects remain stationary or in constant motion under the influence of balanced • forces e.g. a book resting on a table; a vehicle travelling at constant speed.
+- An unbalanced force acting on a body results in a change in motion e.g. a car is slowed by friction from braking. - Objects remain stationary or in constant motion under the influence of balanced forces e.g. a book resting on a table; a vehicle travelling at constant speed.

-- Energy can be transferred from one medium to another e.g. the stove transfers heat to the pot of water. - Transfer of energy can vary according to the medium in which it ٠ travels - e.q. some materials are good conductors of heat; light is refracted when it moves from airto water - the pencil appears to bend in a glass of water. - Energy is conserved when it is transferred or transformed ٠ e.q. a light bulb converts electrical energy into light energy and also produces heat.
+- Energy can be transferred from one medium to another e.g. the stove transfers heat to the pot of water. - Transfer of energy can vary according to the medium in which it travels - e.g. some materials are good conductors of heat; light is refracted when it moves from airto water the pencil appears to bend in a glass of water. - Energy is conserved when it is transferred or transformed e.g. a light bulb converts electrical energy into light energy and also produces heat.